slyovich/Fabmedical/README.md

 Instead of initializing your own repositroy you can just fork this one to you own github account.
+This repo is a substract of the [Microsoft archived repo](https://github.com/microsoft/MCW-Cloud-native-applications).

 ## Quickstart on day 1